 Saturn is in aspect to the Node in the 9th House, which informs the 10th House.
 The chaotic squabbling we see there is mitigated considerably by the Sun on the MC and Jupiter in the House of the Good Spirit.

-There are n imminent catastrophic indicated, even if all fall short of harmony.
+There are no imminent catastrophic events indicated, even if all fall short of harmony.
 The Autumn will be drier than usual in the Pacific Northwest.
 There is no indication of excessive seismic activity, which is always of interest in this region.

 I have always rather liked the term: “it came to pass” which isn’t used much these days.
 At the end of the day, it’s the grand scheme that matters and not the incidental in life that is here one day and gone soon after.
 The image of the dancing Shiva reminds us of the great dance and personally of the quote by Rumi: “We come spinning out of nothingness, scattering stars like dust.”